IBM/AutoAI-code-generation/README.md

 ## Summary

-In this code pattern, we will learn how to automatically generate a Jupyter notebook that will contain python code of a machine learning model using AutoAI.
+In this code pattern, we will learn how to automatically generate a Jupyter notebook that will contain Python code of a machine learning model using AutoAI.
 We will explore, modify and retrain this model pipeline using python code.
 Lastly, we will deploy this model in Watson Machine Learning using WML APIs.

 ## Description